Natural language search

 Pro tip: Refine your prompt with positive biases and negative biases.

-You can refine your prompt by adding positive biases and negative biases, using this prompt structure: [my prompt] / [more of this positive bias] / [less of this negative bias]
+You can refine your prompt by adding positive biases and negative biases, using this prompt structure: [my prompt] / [more of this positive bias] / [less of this negative bias].

-sunsets, with the prompt: a photo of birds in the sunset / purple / red
+Advanced prompt to remove images of red sunsets: _a photo of birds in the sunset / purple / red_

 Set the score range